ruizdurazo/ruizdurazo/notes/on-markdown/index.md

 Want to quote someone?
 You can use blockquotes for that.

 Blockquotes are indented.
-You start each line with a "greater than" character (`>`).
+You start each line with a “greater than” character (`>`).

 Result: